Fmccline/SW-Character-Sheet-App/README.md

 # SW-Character-Sheet-App

+## Objective
-Cross platform mobile app for creating and maintaining character sheets for Force and Destiny, Edge of the Empire, and Age of Rebellion.
+To build a cross platform iOS/Android app for creating and maintaining character sheets for Force and Destiny, Edge of the Empire, and Age of Rebellion.
-The purpose of this app is to make character creation and character maintainance easier for players.

-Users can view their character's information through 5 separate pages: Info, Stats, Skills, Talents, Motivations, Inventory

-Created in Xamarin Forms.
+## Steps Taken
+I used this project to familiarize myself with the MVVM pattern because Xamarin is built heavily around the pattern.
+I made a model for characters, and the model is saved to a SQLite database on the device.
+Through 6 different pages that users can select from, they can edit their characters (Info, Stats, Skills, Talents, Inventory, and Motivations pages).
+Each page has a viewmodel data bound to it for editing character models.

+## The Result
+Xamarin Forms uses C# and XAML for building cross platform apps.
+I had very little experience with C# prior to this project and zero experience with XAML, so it was interesting learning both languages.
+I also learned about the MVVM pattern.
+While it was hard sticking to the pattern at times, the separation of concerns between the models, views, and viewmodels made it easier to work on the project (especially as it grew).